-Narrator Look at questions 38 to 40.
-Now listen to the second half and answer questions 38 to 40.

-Speaker Financial planning is essential, since Q38 the government excludes postgraduates from student loans, and it can be difficult to maintain your student status with banks.
+Narrator: Look at questions 38 to 40.
+Write no more than three words or numbers for each answer.
+Speaker: Financial planning is essential, since the government excludes postgraduates from student loans, and it can be difficult to maintain your student status with banks.
 This has implications for free banking and overdraft facilities.
-Do not underestimate your living costs, including food, accommodation and travel, and be careful not to budget for everything except a social life.
+Do not underestimate your living costs, including food, accommodation and travel, and Q38 be careful not to budget for everything except a social life.

 Funding a course is one of the most challenging things people face when considering postgraduate study.
 Most postgraduate students are self-financing.
-Q39 They pay (often very large) fees and receive no maintenance income to support their study.
-Make sure you know exactly what your costs will be institutions often hide extra fees like laboratory costs behind the headline fee rate advertised.
+They pay (often very large) fees to the institution and receive no maintenance income to support their study.
+Make sure you know exactly what your costs will be - institutions often Q39 hide extra fees like laboratory costs behind tire headline fee rate advertised.

-Q40 Funding can come from various sources.
-Research councils, charities, trust funds, institutional scholarships, local education authorities and professional bodies and organisations alt offer various levels of funding.
-As I said before, the government excludes postgraduates from student loans, so it is essential you look to other sources.
-Career development loans are available from high street banks, The best advice on funding is to be proactive, persistent and patient.
+Funding can come from various sources.
+Research councils, charities, trust funds, institutional scholarships, local education authorities and professional bodies and organisations all offer various levels of funding.
+As I said before, Q40 the government excludes postgraduates from student loans, so it is essential you look to other sources.
+Career development loans are available from high street banks.
+The best advice on funding is to be proactive, persistent and patient.